AstuteSource/chasten/README.md

 The `checks.yml` file must contain one or more checks.
 What follows is an example of a check configuration file with two checks that respectively find the first executable line of non-test and test-case functions in a Python project.
-Note that the `pattern` attribute specifies the XPATH version 2.0 expression that `chasten` will use to detect the specified type of Python function.
+Note that the `pattern` attribute specifies the XPath version 2.0 expression that `chasten` will use to detect the specified type of Python function.
 You can type `chasten configure validate --config <path to chasten-configuration/ directory>` after filling in `<path to chasten-configuration>` with the